 During the year external training sessions, facilitated by the Company Secretary, were provided to the Board to support them in their roles and discharging their responsibilities as statutory directors.
 This included training on directors' statutory duties under the Act, along with an update on the Regulations and wider regulatory responsibilities.
 Under the Policy, all newly appointed directors will receive director training within 3 months of being appointed and all directors will refresh their training at least once every calendar year.
 The provision of training will be facilitated by the Company's Legal Department.

 Board composition

-ExCom comprises one of the statutory directors of the Company along with other members who are directors of other Tarmac group companies.
-The Company's Board, which comprises four directors, collectively have a broad range of skills, knowledge and industry experience, including general management, finance and operations, to enable the Company to meet the needs of its business and for the directors to each carry out their role and statutory duties to a high standard.
+The Company's Board, which comprises five directors, collectively have a broad range of skills, knowledge and industry experience, including general management, finance and operations.